When people dress inappropriately for Christian fellowship it creates a serious credibility problem.

-A failure to wear the right clothing could significantly damage the reputation of your Church.
+A failure to wear the right clothing for Christian fellowship could significantly damage the reputation of your Church.
 It might even cause people to question the authenticity of the gospel.

 What does Scripture emphasize?